StackVista/stackstate-docs/develop/developer-guides/custom-functions/event-handler-functions.md

 When execution is set to **Asynchronous**, the event handler function will run as an asynchronous function.

 An asynchronous event handler function has access to the [StackState script APIs](../../reference/scripting/script-apis/).
-This allows the function to make an HTTP request with a custom header using the [HTTP script API](../../reference/scripting/script-apis/http.md) and gives access to the whole topology/telemetry.
+These can be used by the function to make an HTTP request with a custom header using the [HTTP script API](../../reference/scripting/script-apis/http.md) and access the whole topology/telemetry.

 The **Slack** event handler function shipped with StackState will run as an asynchronous function.
-This allows the event notifications sent to Slack to include extensive details about the event that triggered it, such as links to relevant data and a possible root cause.
+Event notifications sent to Slack using this event handler can include extensive details about the event that triggered it.
+For example, links to relevant data and a possible root cause.
 You could also use the HTTP script API to send an SMS or webhook post.

 ### Properties for asynchronous functions